DominicMachado/DominicMachado.github.io/docs/grek-301-s23/course-schedule.md

 ***

 This schedule links  to the notes and charts that you'll need throughout the semester.
-Your homework assignment for almost every class period is to read the notes and charts sections in advance of the class meeting; then, review those concepts again after the class meeting.
-Use the practice opportunities throughout the notes to improve your skills.

 ***